 Town Hall Art Display

-Their work is available for viewing from 8 a.m. to 5 p.m., Monday through Friday, and will displayed through November.
+His work is available for viewing from 8 a.m. to 5 p.m., Monday through Friday, and will displayed through January.

 Overview and Details of the Program

 The Town of Flower Mound has an art display space in Town Hall, 2121 Cross Timbers, for area artists to exhibit their two‐dimensional works of art.

 The goals of this program are to:

 - Enhance public appreciation and understanding of a wide variety of art forms;

 - Provide local artists with a venue in which to showcase their work;

 - Provide Flower Mound residents and visitors with a space for arts and culture; and

 Exhibit and Installation Standards